 The rules provide that an injured worker must file a request for review on a medical service dispute within 90 days of the date the injured worker learned about the dispute, or should have known about the dispute.
 Often times, there is no formal denial of the medical service, and an injured worker may not know that treatment was denied until he or she talks to the attending physician.
 However, if you have received some formal notice of a denial, you should file for review as soon as possible.

 In the typical medical services dispute appeal, the insurance company is required to provide an organized copy of the claims file to Medical Resolution Team within fourteen days.
 The Medical Resolution Team may have a physician review the file, or may even schedule a medical examination to resolve the dispute.

 If you are not happy with the Medical Resolution Team order, you can file a request for hearing with the Workers’ Compensation Division.
 At the hearing, no new medical evidence is allowed, and the case is resolved by an Administrative Law Judge.
 There are strict time limits, depending upon the type of issue decided at the Medical Resolution Team level.

-If you have an open Workers’ Compensation claim, and are facing issues regarding medical treatment, call us with your questions at 503-325-8600.
+If you have an open Workers’ Compensation claim, and are facing issues regarding medical treatment, contact us.
 We have offices in Beaverton and Astoria, and can meet with you in person to discuss your case.